What am I? Nosing here, turning leaves over

 Plath’s poem does something similar.
-The mirror is like a blank mind that just records what it sees without investment: “I am silver and exact… I am not cruel only truthful.”
-In a way that is a perfect statement of alienation, but this mirror is also becoming awake (more I think like a computed becoming aware of itself but unable to move and has, as a result, meditated on the wall opposite for so long that “I think it has become part of my heart.”).
+The mirror is like a blank screen that just records what it sees without investment: “I am silver and exact… I am not cruel only truthful.”
+In a way that is a perfect statement of alienation, but this mirror is also becoming awake (more, I think, like a computer becoming aware of itself but in this case one unable to move and has, as a consequence, simply meditated on the wall opposite for so long that “I think it has become part of my heart.”).

 The mirror is also like the river in Hughes poem (a surface for reflection and defamiliar-ization) and the poem takes up this metaphor in the second half as the mirror (the blank, disinterested mind) becomes suddenly real and animate as “a woman bends over me,/ searching my reaches for what she really is”.
 The way the mirror records the entire life of this woman as “each morning her face replaces the darkness” is a stunning shift in perspective and the poem goes from being a meditation on a wall to that of a whole life.

 I’m sure at the bottom of both poems is some kind of process of psychological distancing or some such.
 The thing though that raises both pieces above any kind of verse psychology is the fact that Hughes and Plath have employed incredibly rich conceits to convey perceptions and ideas that would be difficult to put into a traditional lyric poem.
 I think, both poems are probably about two minds trying to put themselves together.
-That, in a way, we are always doing this; that we too are blank and also at the river’s edge seeing our face for the first time and wondering what it is there for.
+That, in a way, is what we are always doing; that we too are blank like the mirror and at the river’s edge, seeing our face for the first time and wondering what it is there for.

 It is only as I wrote this piece that I noticed both poems were published in the same year: 1962.